 In this workshop, we will analyze your story idea, your writing style, character motivation, sense of setting, character commitment, and all those other little things that agents and editors look for when they open sample pages.
-Limited to 12 participants, this is a hands-on, two-part session geared specifically to those writing genre or category:
+You will learn what opens doors for your story – and what closes them.
+This is a 2-part workshop geared specifically to those writing genre or category:

 - Thriller / Suspense / Mystery / Procedural